-Premature death Cancer and heart disease are the leading causes of premature death (death before the age of 65) in Central Harlem, similar to the rest of NYC.
-However, Central Harlem residents die prematurely at a higher rate.
-Lung cancer, colorectal cancer and breast (among women) cancer are the three leading causes of cancer-related premature death in Central Harlem.
+Premature death Cancer and heart disease are the leading causes of premature death (death before the age of 65) in Morningside Heights and Hamilton Heights, similar to the rest of NYC.
+Morningside Heights and Hamilton Heights residents die prematurely at a similar rate to residents citywide.
+Lung cancer, colorectal cancer and pancreatic cancer are the three leading causes of cancer-related premature death in Morningside Heights and Hamilton Heights.
 NYC's premature mortality rate (death before age 65) decreased 19% from 2006 to 2015.
 However, longstanding disparities persist.
 People living in high-poverty neighborhoods and Black New Yorkers are dying before age 65 at higher rates.
-TOP CAUSES OF PREMATURE DEATH rate of death before age 65 per 100,000 people (number of deaths)
+TOP CAUSES OF PREMATURE DEATH $rate\,of\,death\,before\,age\,65\,per\,100,\!000\,people$

 Note: NYC rate includes premature deaths among NYC residents only and will differ from other published sources.
-Source: NYC DOHMH, Bureau of Vital Statistics, 2011-2015 Take Care New York 2020 (TCNY 2020) is the City's blueprint for giving everyone the chance to live a healthier life.
+Source: NYC DOHMH.
+Bureau of Vital Statistics.
+2011-2015 Take Care New York 2020 (TCNY 2020) is the City's blueprint for giving everyone the chance to live a healthier life.
 For more information, visit nyc.gov/health and search for TCNY.